axeloz/vagrant-lamp/README.md

 - The VM is also available on hostname `localhost`
 - In order to access your local websites: http://localhost:8080
 - In order to access Mailcatcher: http://localhost:1080
-- In order to access to MariaDB: mysql://vagrant:vagrant@localhost:3307
+- In order to access to MariaDB: mysql://vagrant:vagrant@localhost:3307 from the host.
+Use mysql://vagrant:vagrant@localhost:3306 from the VM.
 - In order to access the Mailcatcher's SMTP from the host: smtp://localhost:1025
 - In order to access BrowserSync from the host: http://localhost:3000
 - In order to use Drush, run the `drush` command from the VM